… except that they’re not houses – they’re tobacco kilns.

 I’ve mocked up the structures around the station area in St. Williams.
 The row of five green buildings with red roofs are tobacco kilns – a common sight in this part of Southwestern Ontario.
 Ages ago, I photographed and measured a group of kilns in Scotland, Ontario:

-(My prototypes are red, but that appears to be a newer colour used on these structures.
+(My prototype photos are of red kilns, but that appears to be a newer colour used on these structures.
 Older photos show green, which is why I picked green artist board to mock up the kilns – not because it makes them look just like the plastic houses in Monopoly…)

 The modest station is represented by the red building, while a black coal bin stands next to it.
 I will add a level crossing between station and tobacco kilns.